Why Hydrocarbon Fuels Aren't Going Anywhere

 Hydrogen.
 I’m not optimistic on hydrogen, for reasons described above.
 It’s most fashionable among greentech buzzword engineers, who sell equity and get grant money on the basis of high-minded but nebulous environmental PR, rather than selling product on the basis of superior technical merit.
 It’s notable again that hydrogen basically isn’t used for anything.
 When there’s more hype than tech, it’s a bad sign.

 Nuclear.
 Delayed critical fission isn’t going to flying any time soon, especially not in miniature.
 Radioactive decay does have a respectable record of powering spacecraft, but isn’t going to satisfy power density, cost, or legality constraints.
+Especially cost; we’re running out of Plutonium-239.

 Other hydrocarbon internal combustion.
 Besides our familiar two stroke and four stroke piston engines, we may also see micro turbine and free-piston engines, especially as materials, manufacturing precision, and control systems continue to improve.
-But these aren’t going to beat piston engines any time soon.

 That leaves drones of the future to be powered by a combination of lithium and hydrocarbons, with gas prices, applications, and technology development determining where the boundary sits.
 But whatever happens, we can expect that companies making hard bets on hydrocarbon fuel in drones will not find any technological factor pulling the rug out from under them on the energy storage dimension.
 They will have at the very least a niche, if not an outright empire.